-The island boasts of historic attractions, stunning views and is very upscale with many multi-million dollar homes.
-Charleston town proper, the beach and the airport are all within a 20-30 minute drive away.
+The island boasts historic attractions, and stunning views and is very upscale with many multi-million dollar homes.
+Charleston town proper, the beach, and the airport are all within a 20-30 minute drive away.
 The island has everything you need.
 Definitely one of the best places to live in Charleston, SC for young professionals and travel buffs.

 Charleston International Airport is only 12 minutes away from Daniel Island via I-526 W.